ContiPaolo/starter-website/content/authors/admin/_index.md

 ---
 <font size="5">

 <p>I am a PhD student in scientific machine learning at Polytechnic University of Milan.
 I am fascinated by the immense world that arises from blending core numerical methods with artificial intelligence learning techniques, which is what I am focusing on in my research activities.
-Lifelong learning is my attitude, and working day-by-day for long-term goals is my methodology.</p>
+Lifelong learning is my attitude, and working day-by-day for long-term goals is my methodology.

 <style>
 table {